HEΛP is Coming for your Common Lisp Documentation Needs

 License

-The file COPYING that accompanies the libray contains a Berkeley-style license.
+The file COPYING that accompanies the libray contains a MIT license.
 You are advised to use the code at your own risk.
 No warranty whatsoever is provided, the author will not be held responsible for any effect generated by your use of the library, and you can put here the scariest extra disclaimer you can think of.

 Repository and Downloads